Vivien Thomas: Decisive surgery

 On November 29, 1944, the procedure was first tried on a fifteen-month-old infant named Eileen Saxon.
 The blue baby syndrome had made her lips and fingers turn blue, with the rest of her skin having a very faint blue tinge.
 She could take only a few steps before beginning to breathe heavily.
-Because no instruments for cardiac surgery then existed, Thomas adapted the needles and clamps for the procedure from those in use in the animal lab.
+Because no instruments for cardiac surgery existed, Thomas adapted the needles and clamps for the procedure from those in use in the animal lab.
 During the surgery itself, at Blalock's request, Thomas stood on a step stool at Blalock's shoulder and coached him step by step through the procedure.
 Thomas had performed the operation hundreds of times on a dog, whereas Blalock had done so only once as Thomas' assistant.
 The surgery was not completely successful, though it did prolong the infant's life for several months.
-Blalock and his team operated again, on an 11-year-old girl, this time with complete success, and the patient was able to leave the hospital three weeks after the surgery.
+Blalock and his team operated again on an 11-year-old girl, this time with complete success, and the patient was able to leave the hospital three weeks after the surgery.
 Next, they operated on a six-year-old boy, who dramatically regained his color at the end of the surgery.
 The three cases formed the basis for the article that was published in the May 1945 issue of the Journal of the American Medical Association, giving credit to Blalock and Taussig for the procedure.
 Thomas received no mention.

 Schematic representation of the Blalock–Thomas–Taussig anastomosis between the right subclavian artery and right pulmonary artery.
 A / initial anastomosis – B / modified anastomosis.

 News of this groundbreaking story was circulated around the world by the Associated Press.
 Newsreels touted the event, greatly enhancing the status of Johns Hopkins and solidifying the reputation of Blalock, who had been regarded as a maverick up until that point by some in the Johns Hopkins old guard.
 Thomas' contribution remained unacknowledged, both by Blalock and by Johns Hopkins.
 Within a year, the operation known as the Blalock–Thomas–Taussig shunt had been performed on more than 200 patients at Johns Hopkins, with parents bringing their suffering children from thousands of miles away.